-The university library stocks copies of all essential reading listed in your module handbooks, as well as texts recommended for further reading.
+The university library stocks copies of all essential reading listed on your module canvas site, as well as texts recommended for further reading.
 It is a good idea to take advantage of a library tour in your first few weeks on campus to help acquaint yourself with the layout of the building and the resources available there.
-You can search the library catalogue online and find out useful information such as opening hours at www.sussex.ac.uk/library/ obtains multiple copies to cover student demand.
-Given the cost of books, sometimes it is worth hunting out second-hand copies.
-This is especially true of 'classic' works which are older and which can often be found second-hand.
-There is a small second-hand bookshop in the Students' Union and there are a number of good second-hand bookshops in Brighton.
-Book fairs run on campus throughout the year.
-The easiest way to obtain second hand books is to order them online.
+You can search the library catalogue online and find out useful information such as opening hours at www.sussex.ac.uk/library/

-The University Bookshop (located in the Library, tel: 01273 678333) has a very good range of International Development books.
-If a book is recommended for a module, the Bookshop
+The University Bookshop (located in the Library, tel: 01273 678333) has a very good range of International Development books, but it is rarely necessary to buy text books.